The John Innes Centre is a world-class research centre for biosciences.

 The JSV organises several social events throughout the year, including annual Christmas and summer parties, hosted on site in the purpose-built recreation centre bar.
 Each year there is also a student away day.

-In addition to these events, in the past the SVC has helped organise themed party nights, sports days, pub quizzes, open mic nights and pool-side BBQs.
+In addition to these events, in the past the JSV has helped organise themed party nights, sports days, pub quizzes, open mic nights, board games evenings and pool-side BBQs.

-Through these events the SVC is at the heart of the social life.
+Through these events the JSV is at the heart of the social life.

 The JSV organises a monthly seminar series, at which students can present their current work to a casual, friendly audience of fellow students.
-These are great practise for giving talks at conferences or in lab meetings, and are always accompanied by cake and coffee.
+These are great practise for giving talks at conferences or in lab meetings, and are always accompanied by snacks and drinks.

 The JSV also runs the student poster competition at the John Innes Centre and Sainsbury Laboratory Annual Science Meeting, with the winners being invited to talk at the student-only Student Annual Science Meeting in the spring.
 This meeting is also run by the JSV, and is accompanied by a popular wine and cheese networking session.